jadam3k/WaifuFC/README.md

 # Flight Controller Project

 This repository contains the final design of a **flight controller**, including the BOM, schematic, PCB layout, and 3D model preview.
+This design uses a **4-layer PCB** for stable power distribution and signal integrity.
 ---

 ## Bill of Materials (BOM)